 Into The Portal

 Into The Portal is a podcast dedicated to researching the unknown, unexplained and straight up strange.
-Whether it's Ancient lost cities, paranormal encounters or anything within the realm of the bizarre that we want to share with the world our mission is to bring to light some incredible stories many people might otherwise never hear.
-We love to dig into the UBC and other archives and journals, scour the web and research constantly in an attempt to find stories, myths, legends and true unexplained events that we think will entertain and possibly illuminate the dark corners of our reality... and beyond.
-The name into the portal comes from the idea of attempting to view the unexplained through an alternate lens, being open to new possibilities and reorienting our own epistemology to perhaps better understand the unknowable, find the lost... and piece together the unexplained.
+Whether it's ancient lost cities, encounters with paranormal phenomena or anything within the realm of the bizarre, we want to share these mysteries with the world.
+Our mission is to bring to light incredible stories many people may otherwise never hear about.
+We love digging into university archives, journals, scouring the web and researching nonstop in an attempt to find obscure myths, legends and true unexplained events that entertain and illuminate the dark corners of our reality... and beyond.
+The name Into The Portal derives from the idea of attempting to view the unexplained through an alternate lens - it’s about being open to new possibilities and reorienting our own perspective to better understand the unknowable, find the lost, and piece together the unexplained.

 Amber is a straight up enigma prone to indulging in fringe topics and all that disrupts the mundane - with a glass of wine, of course!
 After obtaining a degree in International Relations at UBCO and being thrust into the dreaded workforce, Amber quickly realized the need to continue learning and engaging with the weirdness that fascinates so she could keep on living the inspired life.
 Currently, Amber spends the majority of her time researching the paranormal, getting rowdy with Stella the boxer dog, and writing about the Okanagan wine industry all while pouring at a local wine bar.
 Amber raises a glass and welcomes all who are ready to dive Into The Portal.